winstonallo/pipex/README.md

 int fork();
 ```

-Tho 'fork' C function duplicates the current process into a child process.
+Tho **fork** C function duplicates the current process into a child process.
 Its return value is a process ID.

 The child's process ID will always be 0, the parent's != 0, which allows to differentiate them and make them do different things.